 I’m an artist currently living in the UK.
-By day I work as a Lead Artist in the video games industry and by night I split my time between improving my 3d skillset and following other creative pursuits such as writing and drawing.
+By day I work as an Associate Art Director in the video games industry and by night I split my time between improving my 3d skillset and following other creative pursuits such as writing and drawing.
 This of course is after spending time with the family, frequenting the gym and squeezing in a dash of gaming.
 I enjoy nothing more than being creative and challenging myself to keep improving in all areas.

 Having worked on a few published video game projects from start to finish since 2007 I have become a trust worthy artist who can see work through the entire production process.
 My primary focus is environment art but I’m also experienced in visual development, mentoring of other artists and team management.
 I’m familiar with current environment production techniques and am constantly dabbling with any other software/tools or techniques that emerge.

 Software and tools I have the most experience with include Maya, Max, Mudbox, ZBrush, Quixel Suite, Photoshop, Painter, Manga Studio and Substance Painter.

 When not sharpening my skills in virtual 3d space I savour each moment I can get to produce and admire traditional art and especially comic art.
 Many evenings have been lost to line widths, spotting blacks and scrutinizing story telling techniques.
 Some future aspirations involve self-publishing my own comic.

 Currently working here on something fun :)

 During my time at TT Games I worked on the Year 2 Lego Dimensions Packs which included Harry Potter, Fantastic Beasts and Where to Find them and PowerPuff Girls.
 I also contributed to Lego Marvel Super Heroes 2 , primarily artwork in the Hub area which covered Xandar, Lemuria and some work on the 21st Century Manhattan area.